 Worst Feature: It’s worth noting that BrightLocal doesn’t integrate with as many business systems and applications as Yext does, so it might not be suitable if you’re in, say, a larger enterprise with a broad technology stack.

 Cost: Manual, direct-to-site submissions are $2 to $3 each.
 Data aggregator submissions are $60 per year.

 Moz Local is a platform that provides a centralized place for managing local citations.
 You simply provide your business information and Moz will automatically push it out to their partner networks.
-This Yext alternative platform integrates easily with social networks, too.
+This Yext competitor integrates easily with social networks, too.

 Great For: Your average local business with 1 or more locations.

 Best Feature: Because Moz Local is part of the Moz family, it’s a good Yext alternative because businesses can benefit from the solution while integrating local citations into a broader SEO strategy that already leverages Moz.

 Worst Feature: Just like Yext, Moz will remove your listings from platforms when you stop paying for their service.

 Cost: $129-$299 per year, per business location (This alternative to Yext can be a more affordable option for integrating into your local SEO campaigns, but will widely vary depending on how many locations you have.
 Keep this in mind when calculating total costs.)